rohanrkamath/AutoML/README.md

 # AutoML Tool

-AutoML is an AI tool having wide spread implementations in manufacturing and security.
+AutoML is an AI tool having wide spread implementations in the manufacturing and security industry.
+The backend implements anomaly detection that will be used to detect defects/ false orientations of parts on a conveyor belt to identifying suspicious activities from a CCTV footage.
 This tool has been deployed and is in production.

 ## Overview